Base flood elevation (BFE)

 Layers of ice that accumulate on the edges of a roof caused by snow accumulation and warm roof.

 Ice dams form in cold weather when there is a layer of snow on the roof.
 Heat within the house rises into the attic and warms the roof.
 The snow on the roof melts a bit, and water runs under the snow down to the roof edge.
-The lower edge of the roof tends to be coldest because it extends past the warm interior of the house and does not get as much of the structure’s heat.
-At the lower edge, a bit of the water refreezes under the snow and forms a thin layer of ice.
-When that happens again and again, the thin layer builds up and an ice dam is created.
+The lower edge of the roof extends past the warm interior of the house it tends to be coldest.
+At the lower edge, a bit of the melt water refreezes under the snow and forms a thin layer of ice.
+When that happens again and again, the ice layer builds up and an ice dam is created.
 Over time, the ice dam expands to the point where it holds back a pool of water on the roof.
 The growth of the dam can force that water under the roof coverings such as shingles.
 From there, the water may find its way into the attic or down the walls of the house.

 Impact-rated laminated window systems